 Who can set up a health savings account?

-As its name implies, it's a health insurance plan that has a high deductible (the amount of medical expenses you must pay annually before coverage kicks in).
-The premiums (the regular fee you pay to obtain coverage) for a high-deductible insurance plan are typically lower than premiums for traditional insurance plans.
+As its name implies, it's a health insurance plan that has a high deductible — the amount of medical expenses you must pay each year before coverage kicks in.
+While the deductible is high with this type of plan, the premium (the regular fee you pay to obtain coverage) is typically lower for high-deductible plans than for traditional plans.

-However, a high-deductible plan doesn't start paying until after you've spent a thousand dollars or more of your own money on health care expenses.
-(This unpaid portion of expenses is known as a deductible.)
-You can use your HSA to pay deductible expenses, copays, coinsurance payments and other noncovered health care expenses.
+High-deductible plans don't start paying until after you've spent at least $1,250 (for an individual) or $2,500 (for a family) of your own money on health care expenses.
+You can use your HSA to pay deductible expenses, as well as copays and other noncovered health care expenses.

-Not all high-deductible insurance plans work the same.
-For instance, some cover preventive services, such as mammograms, before the deductible is met.
-Review the plan's coverage details carefully, including the out-of-pocket maximum — the limit on how much you would have to pay out of pocket for medical expenses in a year.
+Not all high-deductible plans work the same.
+For instance, plans may pay for preventive services, such as mammograms, before the deductible is met.
+It's critical to carefully review the plan's coverage details, including the out-of-pocket maximum — the limit on how much you would have to pay out of pocket for medical expenses in a year.

 How much money can I deposit annually into a health savings account?